vinceimbat/vinceimbat/content/Fame is a by-product of authenticity and luck.md

 Being authentic already takes a lot of time.
 I no longer have time to be more intentional about being more popular.
 I need to [[thoughts/focus on what brings Ginhawa]].
 I am not sure I want the spotlight.
 I don't enjoy it.
 If I can surround myself with wonderful people, engage in meaningful work, and maintain a healthy body, I am okay with a low profile.

-This is [[thoughts/tiago forte]]'s advice too.
+This is [[tiago forte]]'s advice too.
 Instead of broadcasting on a public that won't listen to you, find a niche, a community that you can contribute to and do what you can to contribute in that community.

 [[Aspire for mild success instead of wild success.]]